 In 2015, an USHP was completed on the upper section of Shelly Creek, above Hwy 19.
 The results showed that much of the 2 km of creek above Hwy 19 has been excavated.
 This has resulted in significant changes to the natural hydrology of the watershed.
 Click here to read the complete report, Shelly Creek Stream Assessment and Fish Habitat Survey Report-2014 and 2015.

-In an effort to understand how these changes to the stream’s hydrology can be modified to improve the stability of the creek, and hence the water quality, MVIHES hired one of British Columbia’s experts on water engineering, Jim Dumont, P.Eng., to study the creek and provide us with a report.
-The report is complete and is titled: Shelly Creek Water Balance and Sediment Reduction Plan, Technical Summary.
+In an effort to understand how these changes to the stream’s hydrology can be modified to improve the stability of the creek, and hence the water quality, MVIHES hired one of British Columbia’s experts on water engineering, Jim Dumont, P.Eng., to study the creek and provide us with a report titled: Shelly Creek Water Balance and Sediment Reduction Plan, Technical Summary.
 Following publication of this report, two Water Stewardship Symposiums have been held to help communities develop methods and strategies to restore the natural hydrology to their creeks.

 In 2016, a colony of Yellow Iris (an invasive species that fills in wetlands and displaces fish habitat) was found growing in the lower section of Shelly Creek.
 Click here to watch a video and read an article on our volunteers in action as they eradicate these plants from the creek.

 In 2018, a student from Vancouver Island University conducted a very interesting study on the diet of the Cutthroat Trout population that resides in Shelly Creek